 A Complete Guide To Indexes In Oracle SQL

-Types of Indexes
+Types of Indexes in Oracle SQL

-1. B-Tree Indexes:
+1. B-Tree Indexes: The Default Choice for Most Queries

 • Example:

-1. account number in banking system.
+1. Account number in a banking system

-2. Student registered number.
+2. Student registration number

-3. Employee id.
+3. Employee ID

 • Create Index: